kav2k/M5PaperS3-UserDemo-PIO/README.md

 Then just let PIO do its thing.

-Originally built with ESP-IDF 5.3.3, this version is building with 5.3.1
+Originally built with ESP-IDF 5.3.3, this version is building with 5.5.0 (with updates to underlying libraries).

 ## Acknowledgments